 automatic recovery A process that runs every time Adaptive Server is restarted.
-The process ensures that all transactions that completed before Adaptive Server stopped are brought forward and all incomplete transactions are rolled back.
-B-tree Short for balanced tree, or binary tree.
+The process ensures that all transactions that completed before Adaptive Server stopped are brought forward and all incomplete transactions are rolled back. В B-tree Short for balanced tree, or binary tree.
 Adaptive Server uses B-tree indexing.
 All leaf pages in a B-tree are the same distance from the root page of the index.
 B-trees provide consistent and predictable performance, good sequential and random record retrieval, and a flat tree structure.

 backup A copy of a database or transaction log, used to recover from a media failure.
 Backup Server Backup Server performs local or remote backups (dumps) and restores (loads) on selected databases and transaction logs on behalf of Adaptive Server.
-A Backup Server must be running on the same system as Adaptive Server. base date January 1, 1900; the date supplied by Adaptive Server when a user does not specify a value for a date column.
+A Backup Server must be running on the same system as Adaptive Server.
+A column from which a computed column or function-based index is defined.
+January 1, 1900; the date supplied by Adaptive Server when a user does not specify a value for a date column.